© Crown copyright 2018

 - can undertake sales promotion, market research and assistance to local agents and distributors

 You should appoint third party advisers to assist with documentation as dealing with government ministries can be challenging.
 Lack of transparency can make the process last longer than expected.

-The third party advisor needs to be reliable, experienced and most importantly have close connections with the relevant authorities.
+The third party adviser needs to be reliable, experienced and most importantly have close connections with the relevant authorities.

-Contact the Department for International Trade (DIT) Indonesia for information about third party advisors.
+Contact DIT Indonesia for information about third party advisors.

 A foreign company will usually appoint one or more agents or distributors.
 They can keep track of market regulations, which can change at short notice.